Nanoseb/dotfiles/README.md

 # dotfiles

-This repository contains (a user friendly version of) the dotfiles I use on all my systems.
+This repository contains (a user friendly version of) the configuration files I use on all my systems.

 ### .bashrc